stephenrjohnson/puppet-polipo/README.md

 	allowedclients => '127.0.0.1',  # default: any   | any static manual dhcp bootp ppp wvdial proxyname      => 'foobar',     # default: $hostname
 	sharedcache    => 'false'

-When a file called forbidden-$fqdn is present it will be used to override the default forbidden list.